structure-lab/category-theory/README.md

    - Free groups and Z3

 4. **Adjoint Functors**

 ---

 ## Yoneda Lemma

-1. **You Inside Me**
+1. **Shapes Within Shapes**
+   - Think of a small shape sitting inside a bigger shape
-   - The number of ways you fit into me is the number of times you appear inside me
+   - The Yoneda viewpoint: the number of ways one object sits inside another
    - Concretely: how many suitable maps from one object into another live inside a Hom-set

 2. **Yoneda Embedding**